Ezibenroc/robot/README.md

     make standalone

-The terminal now display the evolution of the map.
+The terminal now displays the evolution of the map.

 Quit the program: